techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 - 15 minutes of blogging and coding per day...
 - Finish the Codecademy tutorial
 - Tactfully manage distraction barriers
-- Take advantage of opportunities for meditation and brainstorming
+- Take advantage of opportunities for networking, meditation and brainstorming

 ## Thoughts to share
 - Regarding coding...consistency is the key.